n977/kittens/README.md

 - `/v1/kittens`
 - `/v1/auth`

-Writing data requires authentication through `password` OAuth2 flow at `/v1/auth/login`.
+Writing data requires authentication through the password OAuth2 flow at `/v1/auth/login`.
 To create a user, see Development section.

 ### Examples